bmc/brizzled/source/_posts/2012-02-14-simple-address-standardization.markdown

   practice, this is what Google Maps returns for addresses that contain, say, a suite number.

-With that understanding, we can write our Ruby implementation:
+## The Code

+Now we're ready to write some code.

+### Ruby

+The Ruby Geocoder gem handles connecting to the Google Maps REST service, retrieving the JSON results, and decoding the JSON.
+So, let's use it and save ourselves a little work.
+Note, however, that we still have to decode the results, mapping the Google Maps-specific data encoding into our more generic `NormalizedAddress` object.

 {% include_code 2012-02-14-simple-address-standardization/normalize-google.rb %}

-And here's a sample console run, with the valid and invalid addresses from above.
+Here's a sample console run, with a valid address (Google headquarters) and invalid addresses (the Foobar, Pennsylvania, example from above):

 {% codeblock Test Run lang:ruby %}
 [1] pry(main)> require 'normalize-google'